-So you feel it has been done, the way it should be, and are eagerly awaiting the good news.
+So you feel it has been done, the way it should be and are eagerly awaiting the good news.
 Your anxiety is high, yet you know that a Home Pregnancy Test should be taken up only after you miss your period, or are more than a month beyond the date.
 Some women may gear up for a homemade pregnancy test while some others may want to take the urine home pregnancy test available in the market.
 But the anxiety is high, and you might be riding on nervousness.
-To relive you, we suggest you note down whether you are experiencing some or all of the early signs of pregnancy to have an idea about how pregnant you are.
+To relieve you, we suggest you note down whether you are experiencing some or all of the early signs of pregnancy to have an idea about how pregnant you are.

 **Please note that this is generic, some women may experience all of them, and some might not; however, the top early 15 signs are:

 - The Classic Sensation of Nausea: The most common, morning sickness and nausea due to pregnancy is not only a morning feature but can last the entire day.
 Nausea is the most common symptom of pregnancy and owes its popularity to the media as well.
 It can strike at any time of the day (or night), and the name ‘morning sickness is actually a misnomer.
 Though the exact cause is unknown, we can safely attribute it to the hormonal changes at play

 - The Supa-Tired Feeling: Do you feel exhausted, tired or fatigued more often than not?
 Pregnancy induced fatigue is mainly caused by the pregnancy hormone progesterone, lower blood sugar levels, and a boost in production of blood.
 Just after a week or so after conception, a woman can start to feel tired all the time.
 Although not a sure shot sign, if you feel you are getting exhausted suddenly in your routine, there are chances that good news is on the way.
 Get plenty of rest and increase your intake of proteins to combat the fatigue